ismailsahin98/FindOnDuty/ReadMe.txt

 Hello everyone,
-This is a basic Python & Web Scrapping & PyQt5 & SQLite3 demo project about finding and saving pharmacies on duty around Turkey's cities and districts.
+This is a basic Python & Web Scraping & PyQt5 & SQLite3 demo project about finding and saving pharmacies on duty around Turkey's cities and districts.
 The Application folder contains FindOnDuty.exe which you can click & use easyly and the Python files folder contains Python scripts if you want to examine.

 Click Download ZIP from Code Button at top-right to download files, Extract files to desktop and you ready.